-The body’s natural immune response following Covid infection is sustained for up to seven months, but these antibodies are not sufficient against contemporary variants of the virus, finds a study suggesting the importance of vaccines against the infectious disease.
+The body’s natural immune response following Covid infection is sustained for up to seven months.
+Still, these antibodies are not sufficient against contemporary variants of the virus, finds a study suggesting the importance of vaccines against infectious disease.

 The study, published in the PLOS Medicine, also stressed the need to invest in new vaccine designs to keep pace with emerging Covid variants.

 Researchers analyzed the serum of 233 individuals diagnosed with Covid-19 over seven months and found that the level of immunity over time is dependent on disease severity and the viral variant.

 Further, the antibodies developed during the first wave also reduced effectiveness against six variants, ranging from those observed in the second wave in Australia to three variants of concern that have driven the global pandemic in the UK, Brazil, and South Africa.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free